Skip to content

 echo 'export PATH=$PATH:~/Users/rakeshshukla/platform-tools/' >> ~/.bash_profile

-9. Now that the ADB PATH variable has been added to your bash profile, you need to reload it using the following command.
-Alternatively, you can just close the Terminal window and re-launch it.
+9. Now that the ADB PATH variable has been added to your bash profile, reload it using the following command.
+Alternatively, you can close the Terminal window and re-launch it.

 source ~/.bash_profile